Mortgage Rate Predictions for September: When Will Mortgage Rates Go Down in 2025?

 Refinancing doesn’t make sense for most homeowners sitting on the low rates they locked in before 2022.
 That’s when the market began its march upward — moving ever further from the sanguine rates of 2021 which, even at their highest point, barely exceeded 3%.

-Refinance application volume was growing slowly over the course of 2025, and has already picked up significantly since we’ve entered the spring homebuying season.
-In fact, so far this year’s spring refinance volume has overtaken last year’s by 61%, according to the MBA’s data.
+However, refinance application volume has grown slowly over the course of 2025, and has already picked up significantly since we’ve entered peak homebuying season.
+In fact, this year’s spring refinance volume overtook last year’s by 45%, according to the MBA’s data.
+And so far summer sales are heading in a similar direction, overtaking last year’s by 23%.

 Who does refinancing make sense for right now?